The Salvation Army's Moneycare service provides free and confidential financial counselling.

 Distance Financial Counselling

 If you are not located near a Moneycare office we will try and help you by phone, mail, fax and/or email.
-Call a Moneycare office in your state.
+Contact a Moneycare Centre in your state to enquire.

-We gratefully acknowledge the financial support of Fair Trading NSW, the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Community Services, Queensland.
+We gratefully acknowledge the financial support of NSW Fair Trading, the Commonwealth Department of Families, Housing, Community Services and Indigenous Affairs, the Department of Communities in QLD and the BHP Billiton Mitsubishi Alliance (BMA) in Central Queensland.